-Crucially for the influence of gadflies, the voting guidelines of many large institutional investors and of ISS and Glass Lewis (the two largest and most influential proxy advisory firms) typically recommend submitting a withhold/negative vote against individual directors or the entire board if the board does not respond to shareholder passed proposals.
-Joining the credible threat of “withhold” campaigns to shareholder proposals has led boards to pay closer attention to strongly supported precatory shareholder proposals, giving them the potential to be quasi-binding.
+Crucially for the influence of gadflies, the voting guidelines of many large institutional investors and of ISS and Glass Lewis (the two largest and most influential proxy advisory firms) typically recommend submitting a withhold or negative vote against individual directors or the entire board if the board does not respond to shareholder-passed proposals.
+The credible threat of withhold campaigns to shareholder proposals has led boards to pay closer attention to strongly supported precatory shareholder proposals, giving them the potential to be quasi-binding.

+(iii) Crowding out

-Crowding Out: Gadflies may also strengthen their dominant role in shareholder proposals by making the arena too crowded for other investors to submit shareholder proposals.
-Crowding out could happen both at the firm and market level.
-At the firm level, the presence of a gadfly's proposal addressing the same issue on the same company ballot could serve as a ground for exclusion of any additional conflicting proposals submitted by other shareholders under Rule 14a-8(i)(9), essentially preempting other shareholders from submitting similar proposals.
-At the market level, large shareholders' general reliance on gadflies to handle the shareholder proposal process may cause them to not even consider submitting these proposals themselves, even to companies that are generally less exposed to gadflies’ activities, such as mid- and small-cap companies.
+Gadflies may also strengthen their dominant role in shareholder proposals by submitting so many proposals that the arena becomes too crowded for other investors to submit shareholder proposals.
+Crowding out could happen at both the firm and the market level.
+At the firm level, the presence of a gadfly’s proposal addressing the same issue on the same company ballot could serve as a ground for excluding any additional conflicting proposals submitted by other shareholders under Rule 14a-8(i)(9), essentially preempting other shareholders from submitting similar proposals.
+At the market level, large shareholders’ general reliance on gadflies to handle the shareholder proposal process may cause them to not even consider submitting these proposals themselves, even to companies that are generally less exposed to gadflies’ activities, such as mid- and small-cap companies.

-Crowding out could lead to negative outcomes if the proposals that gadflies submit do not eventually pass because of factual errors, or gadflies' unwillingness to negotiate with management or to comply with professional norms.
+Crowding out could lead to negative outcomes if the proposals that gadflies submit do not eventually pass because of factual errors, or gadflies’ unwillingness to negotiate with management or to comply with professional norms.
 In such cases, governance arrangements that shareholders favor will not be adopted.

+(iv) Limited concerns about management retaliation

-Limited Concerns from Management Retaliation: Gadflies are also free from many of the agency conflicts faced by other investors, and they therefore pursue proposals that otherwise would not be put forth.
-Extensive literature has highlighted the conflicts that private and public pension funds face in exercising governance, as well as the lack of incentives for mutual funds and other large institutions to do so.
-Unlike these shareholders, gadflies typically suffer little reputational or financial harm by submitting proposals.
-Rather, they can embrace the stereotype as pesky shareholders and freely submit proposals that might irritate management and the board.
+Gadflies are also free from many of the agency conflicts faced by other investors, and they therefore pursue proposals that otherwise would not be put forth by larger investors.
+Extensive literature has highlighted the conflicts that private and public pension funds face in exercising governance, as well as the lack of incentives for mutual funds and other large institutions to do so.,Unlike these large shareholders, gadflies typically suffer little reputational or financial harm by submitting proposals.
+Rather, they can embrace the stereotype of pesky shareholders and freely submit proposals that might irritate management and the board.

 ***

-To sum, the combination of recent market developments surveyed in this Subsection have positioned shareholder proposals as a key governance lever, and gadflies use this lever frequently and effectively.
+In summation, the combination of recent market developments surveyed in this Subsection have positioned shareholder proposals as a key governance lever, which gadflies use frequently and effectively.
 In essence, these practices have often transformed the so-called “precatory” shareholder proposal into “quasi-binding” resolutions due to the looming prospect of more severe sanctions for failure to act on a proposal.
-Gadfly success arises from their independent position and their focus on governance terms that large institutional investors publicly support—leading to passed proposals and actual governance changes, as the board avoids future backlash.
+Gadflies’ success arises from their independent position and their focus on governance terms that large institutional investors publicly support, leading to passed proposals and actual governance changes, as the board avoids future backlash.

-All of the forgoing leads us to the major takeaway of this Part: gadflies play an important role in this new ecosystem as "governance facilitators."
+The major conclusion arising from all the forgoing in this Part is that gadflies play an important role in this new ecosystem as “governance facilitators.”
 They assist (or force, if one heeds the agency cost view of institutions) large institutional investors, who avoid submitting shareholder proposals, in enacting the market-wide corporate governance standards reflected in their policies.
 Thus, any policy analysis of the current rule governing the submission of shareholder proposals will be incomplete without understanding the broader role that gadflies play in this ecosystem as governance facilitators.

 The Limitations of the Existing Ecosystem

-In the previous Part, we highlighted the significant contribution of gadflies to the existing corporate governance ecosystem.
-We showed how large institutional investors tend to avoid submitting shareholder proposals and how gadflies have filled this important gap.
+The previous Part of this paper highlighted the significant contribution of gadflies to the existing corporate governance ecosystem, demonstrating how large institutional investors tend to avoid submitting shareholder proposals and how gadflies have filled this important gap.